pixel-coffee/yydebuginfodocs/docs/source/type_documentation.rst

 boolean
 *******

-Indicates that the underlying type can be ``bool`` or ``boolean_number``.
+Indicates that the underlying type can be either ``bool`` or ``boolean_number``.
 For most API functions that accept or return true/false values, this is the type that will be specified.

 object_id
 *********